UQ-RCC/hpc-docs/policy/Bunya-Accounting-Group-Operational-Procedure.md

 24) The accounting group owner is responsible to inform accounting group administrators of the Accounting Group Policy when the accounting group owner appoints a new accounting group administrator.

 25) New Bunya users are instructed to contact the accounting group administrator(s) of an accounting group to give them the accounting string for Slurm job submission and to add the new Bunya user as a standard member to the accounting group.
-Bunya users should be added as a standard member to the accounting group in line with the Bunya User Policy (https://github.com/UQ-RCC/hpc-docs/blob/main/policy/Bunya-User-Account-Policy-2024-03.pdf).
+Bunya users should be added as a standard member to the accounting group in line with the Bunya User Operational Procedure (https://github.com/UQ-RCC/hpc-docs/blob/main/policy/Bunya-User-Operational-Procedure.md).
 If the accounting group does not have an accounting group administrator, then new Bunya users are instructed to contact the accounting group owner.

 26) Accounting group administrators take on the responsibility to add new Bunya users as standard members to the accounting group and to remove Bunya users who should no longer consume Bunya resources under the accounting group.
 This should be done in consultation with the accounting group owner.
 The final decision and responsibility of Bunya users and members in an accounting group rests with the accounting group owner.